 Thank you Ring Pop for sponsoring this post.
 I have a sweet graduation craft to share with you today!
 Read below for how to make a Ring Pop Class Ring, plus a bonus graduation DIY centerpiece to celebrate the end of the school year with your children.

-The 2020-2021 school year has been a tough one for kids and is definitely one for the record books.
+This school year has been a tough one for kids and is definitely one for the record books.
 Making class rings with Ring Pop lollipops is such a fun and simple way to celebrate students you know and recognize a job well done.

 Graduation Craft Ideas

 Using art and crafts as a creative outlet has really helped us during some stressful times, but this Ring Pop Class Rings DIY project is all about celebration.